zebinfzu/mini-react-router-js/README.md

 # mini-react-router-js

-This repository implements a simple react-router.
+This repository contains a simple react-router.